 Too busy to cook?
 These Williamsburg restaurants have you covered.

-This season, we are proud – and thankful! – to tell you that there are many Greater Williamsburg area restaurants that can ease the stress.
-Below, you’ll find everything you need to know – including restaurants that are open during the holiday, restaurants that offer carry-out meals, and restaurants that are offering special menus that give you a bang for your buck!
-You’ll be able to enjoy your extra free time at one of Williamsburg’s November Events
+President Abraham Lincoln made Thanksgiving Day a national holiday as a reminder of “peace, harmony, tranquillity, and union.”
+More than 150 years later, Thanksgiving is still a time of togetherness, family, and thankfulness – especially in Williamsburg.
+This season, we are proud – and thankful! – for the many Greater Williamsburg area restaurants that can help to make your Thanksgiving special.
+Below, you’ll find everything you need to know – including restaurants that are open during the holiday, restaurants that offer carry-out meals, and restaurants that are offering special menus for a memorable feast.
+You’ll be able to enjoy your extra free time at one of Williamsburg’s November Events so check our calendar with things to do around Thanksgiving in Williamsburg.

 Two Drummers Smokehouse